What do the ‘C’ and the ‘D’ in DiSC mean?

 The DC style

 As you would expect, DC-type folks have a lot in common with CD-style people.
 Both styles score high on the CD/DC scale.
-People with CD styles tend to be somewhat more steady-paced and analytical than DC-style individuals.
+People with DC styles tend to be slightly more fast-paced and bold than CD-style individuals.

 Learn about DC styles